awsdocs/amazon-aurora-user-guide/doc_source/Overview.Encryption.md

 To manage the keys used for encrypting and decrypting your Amazon Aurora resources, you use the [AWS Key Management Service \(AWS KMS\)](https://docs.aws.amazon.com/kms/latest/developerguide/)\.
 AWS KMS combines secure, highly available hardware and software to provide a key management system scaled for the cloud\.
 Using AWS KMS, you can create encryption keys and define the policies that control how these keys can be used\.
 AWS KMS supports CloudTrail, so you can audit key usage to verify that keys are being used appropriately\.
 You can use your AWS KMS keys with Amazon Aurora and supported AWS services such as and supported AWS services such as Amazon S3, Amazon EBS, and Amazon Redshift\.
 For a list of services that support AWS KMS, see [Supported Services](https://docs.aws.amazon.com/kms/latest/developerguide/services.html) in the *AWS Key Management Service Developer Guide*\.

 For an Amazon Aurora encrypted DB cluster, all logs, backups, and snapshots are encrypted\.
-You can also encrypt a Read Replica of an Amazon Aurora encrypted cluster\.
-The encryption for the Read Replica is protected by the AWS Region's KMS master key\.
+You can also encrypt a read replica of an Amazon Aurora encrypted cluster\.
+The encryption for the read replica is protected by the AWS Region's KMS master key\.

 ## Enabling Encryption for an Amazon Aurora DB Cluster<a name="Overview.Encryption.Enabling"></a>